October 11, 2012

 Holly Gera works as the athletic director of a large Division III university, but she never considered herself an athlete—until she found CrossFit.

 I am an athletic director who was never an athlete.
 I have been happily employed at Montclair State University in New Jersey for the past 23 years, 16 of which I have worked as the athletic director.
-I’ve been active to a varying extent throughout my life… Continue Reading
+I’ve been active to a varying extent throughout my… Continue Reading

 September 14, 2012